 Resources and Caveats

 We have found that the guidelines offered by ABMP (Associated Bodywork & Massage Professionals) are incredibly thorough and much is relevant to anyone who is seeing clients for FI.
+It is continually updated so be sure to check for new information and guidelines.
 Please use this link as a resource.

 Information on your Liability and HPSO